LandmakTechnology/Ansible/02-adhoc-commands/Readme.md

 ## Testing Connection to Ansible Hosts
 The following command will test connectivity between your Ansible control node and all your Ansible hosts.
 This command uses the current system user and its corresponding SSH key as the remote login, and includes the -m option, which tells Ansible to run the ping module.
 It also features the -i flag, which tells Ansible to ping the hosts listed in the specified inventory file

-#     ansible all -i inventory -m ping
+  **$ ansible all -i inventory -m ping**

-If this is the first time you’re connecting to these servers via SSH, you’ll be asked to confirm the authenticity of the hosts you’re connecting to via Ansible.
+- If this is the first time you’re connecting to these servers via SSH, you’ll be asked to confirm the authenticity of the hosts you’re connecting to via Ansible.
 When prompted, type yes and then hit ENTER to confirm.

 You should get output similar to this: